Asymptotically hyperboloidal initial data sets from a parabolic-hyperbolic formulation of the Einstein vacuum constraints: Asymptotically hyperboloidal data sets

 where

 using the notation in \Eqref{eq:average}. \end{props}

-As with \Propref{Result:AsymAnal_Hyp_R} we first remark that it is important to distinguish the \emph{background} data set $(\hat A,\kappa,\hat q,\hat p_\Sph {a},B_\Sph {a},Q_\Sph {ab},h_\Sph{ab})$ from the \emph{vacuum} initial data set $(A,\kappa,q, p_\Sph {a},B_\Sph {a},Q_\Sph {ab},h_\Sph{ab})$.
-The former determines the free data for \ParabolicHyperbolicR{} (but not necessarily the Cauchy data).
-The fields $\hat A$, $\hat q$ and $\hat p_\Sph {a}$ are therfore again ignored.
-While the background data set is not necessarily a solution of Einstein's vacuum constraints, it is again asymptotically hyperboloidal as a consequence of \Propref{Result:Hyp_Decays}.
-Similar to \Propref{Result:AsymAnal_Hyp_R}, the latter data set $(A,\kappa,q, p_\Sph {a},B_\Sph {a},Q_\Sph {ab},h_\Sph{ab})$ is again an actual solution of the vacuum constraints. \emph{Assuming} again a certain \emph{base regularity} of the solution $(A,q,p_\Sph a)$ (we again do not \emph{prove existence} of such solutions) of \ParabolicHyperbolicR{}, which is now a significantly stronger assumption than the one in \Propref{Result:AsymAnal_Hyp_R}, the proof below demonstrates that these equations can be used to improve regularity iteratively indefinitely.
+As with \Propref{Result:AsymAnal_Hyp_R} we begin by remarking that it is important to distinguish the largely free choice of \emph{background} data set $(\kappa,B_\Sph {a},Q_\Sph {ab},h_\Sph{ab})$ from the resulting \emph{vacuum} initial data set $(A,\kappa,q, p_\Sph {a},B_\Sph {a},Q_\Sph {ab},h_\Sph{ab})$.
+The former determines the \emph{free data, but not necessarily the Cauchy data}, used to solve \ParabolicHyperbolicR{}.
+While the background data set is not necessarily a solution of Einstein's vacuum constraints, it is again nevertheless asymptotically hyperboloidal as a consequence of \Propref{Result:Hyp_Decays}.
+Given the a-priori assumptions for the solutions, which are significantly stronger than for \Propref{Result:AsymAnal_Hyp_R}, it turns out that the equations can be used in an iterative way to establish smoothness at $t=0$.
 The leading coefficients of the expansions of the solutions can be calculated explicitly in analogy to \Eqref{eq:AsymAnal_Hyp_R}; see \Eqsref{eq:AHExpCOeffFirst} -- \eqref{eq:AHExpCOeffLast}.
-Asymptotic hyperbolicity -- with infinite regularity in contrast to \Propref{Result:AsymAnal_Hyp_R} -- then follows again by \Propref{Result:Hyp_Decays}.
-In particulur, $\log\rho$-terms must therefore not be present at $\rho=\infty$ and the Bondi mass must be well-defined.
+For all of this, the particular expansions of the fields in \eqref{eq:AHbackgroundFirst} -- \eqref{eq:AHbackgroundLast} as well as the strong a-priori assumptions for the unknowns are crucial to cancel all terms in \ParabolicHyperbolicR{} which would otherwise be too singular.
+Asymptotic hyperbolicity -- with infinite regularity in contrast to result for \Propref{Result:AsymAnal_Hyp_R} -- then follows again by \Propref{Result:Hyp_Decays}.
+In particular, $\log\rho$-terms must not be present at $\rho=\infty$ and the Bondi mass must be well-defined.
 It fact this mass can be calculated by \Eqsref{eq:hatMBondiMass1} -- \eqref{eq:hatMBondiMass2}; but see also the additional discussion after the proof of \Propref{res:smoothness}.
-The Bondi mass could be expressed explicitly in terms of the expansion coefficients of the background fields and of the solution $(q,p_\Sph c,A)$, but the resulting formula turns out to be too lengthy.
+The Bondi mass could be expressed explicitly in terms of the expansion coefficients of the background fields and of the solution $(q,p_\Sph c,A)$, but the resulting formula turns out to be too lengthy to write here.

 It is interesting to notice that the condition $K=const$ in \cite{PhD:HypDef} for the construction of smooth vacuum asymptotically hyperboloidal data sets is unnecessary here.

 \begin{proof}[Proof of \Propref{res:smoothness}] Suppose the hypothesis of \Propref{res:smoothness} holds.
 According to Taylor's theorem, we therefore have